 - 1. Regional and Social Varieties of Japanese - 2.
 Structure and System of Modern Japanese - 3.
 Statistical Studies on Vocabulary and Writing - 4.
 Language Development and Language Education - 5.
-Teaching of Japanese as a Foreign Language - 6.
+Teaching of Japanese as a Foreign/Second Language - 6.
 Papers, Year-books, Annual Reports, and Other Publications

-At the end of this volume, we list the publications collected here.
-We also indicate a code letter which describes the nature of the data studied for each publication and related research areas as a reference for the reader (see p.225).
+Part III provides a list of the publications collected here.
+We also indicate a code letter which describes the nature of the data studied for each publication and related research areas as a reference for the reader (see p.291).